If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 ru: Дессау-Рослау

-Dessau-Roßlau is situated at an altitude of 61 m at the confluence of the rivers Elbe and Mulde.
+Dessau-Roßlau is situated at an elevation of 61 m at the confluence of the rivers Elbe and Mulde.
 The town was formed by merger of the towns Dessau and Roßlau (Elbe) on 1 July 2007.
 Dessau-Roßlau is the third town of Saxony-Anhalt by population (2006: ca.91,200), after Magdeburg and Halle (Saale).

 Dessau

 Dessau is the largest population centre within Dessau-Roßlau, with approximately 77,000 inhabitants (2006).
 Most of the town is located on the left bank of the Mulde, south of its confluence with the Elbe.
 Dessau was first mentioned in 1213, and became the capital of a small state (Anhalt-Dessau) in the 14th century.
 Between 1863 and 1918, it was the capital of Anhalt.
 Since the second half of the 19th century, Dessau is an industrial city.
 The famous art and architecture school Bauhaus was located in Dessau between 1925 and 1932.
+In 1996, the Bauhaus Dessau was listed by UNESCO as a World Cultural heritage site. (see also list of other UNESCO heritage sites depicted on glasses of this collection)

 [http://www.reisewerk.de/stadpark-historie/Stadtpark_Historie.ebook.pdf]